 The Kelley Lab is located at Washington State University, in Pullman, WA.
-Our research focuses on evolutionary genomics and adaptation to extreme environments.
+Our research focuses on evolutionary and functional genomics and adaptation to extreme environments.
 We are interested in understanding how populations diverge and adapt to the environments they encounter.
 To identify and characterize specific genes and pathways that underlie adaptive change, we combine statistical and genomic approaches with knowledge from organismal and ecological studies.
-Our work utilizes a range of technological and analytical methods for genomics.
-We also climb Mexican volcanoes and explore Caribbean Islands for exotic species that are specially adapted to their extreme environments.
-By correlating genetic changes to phenotypic outcomes using population genomics, we hope to link genomic changes to sources of selection.
+We study the genomic bases of physiological adaptations in vertebrates in extreme environments, such as hydrogen sulfide-rich and polar environments.
+We leverage natural systems to gain insight into basic biological processes, which has profound implications for our understanding of human health and disease.

-Current projects in the laboratory include:
+Current topics in the laboratory include:

 A view of the Palouse from Kamiak Butte, which is 20 miles north of campus.

 - A honey of a study!
 Blair and Michael’s work featured in HealthDay News.